metin/ProAngularJS-Repo/README.md

 113-service-injector-function-dependencies: Illustrates how to use the $injector.annotate() to obtain the dependecies declared for a function.

 114-service-injector-get: Illustrates how to obtain and feed the dependencies into a function so that it can be called programmatically.

+115-service-injector-invoke: Illustrates how to use the $injector.invoke method to invoke a function programmatically passing the dependendencies and arguments.